stefanostsolos/NTUA-SoftEng/backend/README.md

 # Back-end

-After downloading, run `npm install` to install dependencies, then run `node app.js` to start
+After downloading, run `npm install` to install dependencies.

-Περιεχόμενα:

-- Πηγαίος κώδικας εφαρμογής για εισαγωγή, διαχείριση και πρόσβαση σε δεδομένα (backend).
+Then, run either `npm start` or `node app.js` to start.